Piano Lessons for Young Beginners

 Developing note finding skills

-Every new concept introduced by the teacher will be strengthened through a range of practice drills, listening activities, and theory exercises.
-Beginning with the right hand in the middle register of the keyboard, your child will develop the ability to identify and play notes with confidence in the central range.
+As new concepts are introduced by the teacher, your child will strengthen their skills through a combination of hands-on practice, listening activities, and music theory.
+Lessons usually begin with the right hand in the middle of the keyboard, helping your child become confident with identifying and playing notes in that range.

 What should my child expect out of professional private piano lessons? - Lesson With You